-Among the world’s leading producers of yachts and superyachts, Sanlorenzo is preparing to present a new, innovative and bold project, which once again demonstrates its ability to go beyond the limits posed by nautical design and to undertake new directions, thanks to a unique combination of technology and craftsmanship and a precise design concept: the SL96 Asymmetric yacht, worthy successor of the first yacht of this series, the SL102 Asymmetric.
+Among the world’s leading producers of yachts and superyachts, Sanlorenzo presents an innovative and bold project, which once again demonstrates its ability to go beyond the limits posed by nautical design and to undertake new directions, thanks to a unique combination of technology and craftsmanship and a precise design concept: the SL96 Asymmetric yacht, worthy successor of the first yacht of this series, the SL102 Asymmetric.

-With the aim of making more use of the interior spaces and having better communication with the outside world, SL96Asymmetric in fact rethinks the canonical layout of a yacht, retaining only the side decks on the starboard side and eliminating the left one, which is carried on the roof of the superstructure, allowing 10sqm of surface space to be recovered to the benefit of the interior, through this asymmetric configuration.
+With the aim of making more use of the interior spaces and having better communication with the outside world, SL96Asymmetric rethinks the canonical layout of a yacht, retaining only the side decks on the starboard side and eliminating the portside one, which is carried on the roof of the superstructure, allowing 10sqm of surface space to be recovered to the benefit of the interiors, through this asymmetric configuration.
 Something which has never been tried before.

 A layout that, compared to a traditional one, offers more space, brightness, relaxation and better flexibility of use.